 Preliminaries.
-When several believers wish to be organized into the Christian character, doctrine and fellowship of the into a church, they request a council from some sister church. applicants, and their ability to sustain a church.
-If the exami-This council or committee (commonly called an arm) examines nation is satisfactory, the organization proceeds as follows:
+When several believers wish to be organized into a church, they request a council from some sister church.
+This council or committee (commonly called an arm) examines into the Christian character, doctrine and fellowship of the applicants, and their ability to sustain a church.
+If the examination is satisfactory, the organization proceeds as follows:

 The Bible is presented as the only rule of faith and practice.
 A church covenant is read and adopted.
 A prayer of consecration is offered.
 The hand of fellowship is given.
-The church then proceeds to elect its officers, which are a clerk, a # treasurer, a pastor, and a loard of directors, who constitute, with the pastor, a committee to promote order, activity, attendance, and the means of grate, benevolence, and sufficient discipline in the church.
-Deacons should possess sound piety. good luriness capacity and large Lenevolence.
-They hold office at the rleasure of the church.
-They assist in baptism and the Lord's Supper, have care of the poor, and conduct religious meetings in the alrence of the pastor.
+The church then proceeds to elect its officers, which are a clerk, a treasurer, a pastor, and a board of directors, who constitute, with the pastor, a committee to promote order, activity, attendance, and the means of grace, benevolence, and sufficient discipline in the church.
+Deacons should possess sound piety, good business capacity and large benevolence.
+They hold office at the pleasure of the church.
+They assist in baptism and the Lord's Supper, have care of the poor, and conduct religious meetings in the absence of the pastor.